HogRoast/sweeper/readme.md

 This module defines a simple log functionality that can be switched on and off via command line args.

 ### database - src/database directory
 This module contains the Database class, the SQLite3 implementation class and a gen_db.py application that will generate the required database objects and their associated tests from the create_db.sql schema provided in the ../../database directory.
-To generate the DB objects simply execute the following...
+To generate the DB objects simply execute the following in the src/database directory...

 ```
 python gen_dbo.py